emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/Sauerkraut/instructionAndExplanationREADME.md

 ## Solution

-Reading the article above could help us to understand how to pass the correct string to the form and run bash command on the target amachine.
+Reading the article above could help us to understand how to pass the correct string to the form and run bash command on the target machine.

-I made a small script script.py that could trasform all the command serializing them.
+I made a small script script.py that could transform all the command serializing them.

 These are the steps to take